EduardoRosero/test-task/README.md

+# Description of the solution
+The solution was developed according to the requirements, in Java with SpringBoot.
+All the requested points were met, including:
+- An endpoint for requests for new records that receives a JSON payload with the values of the title, description and base64File
+  - The creationDate is added when mapping the DTO (Data Transfer Object) for file creation to the FileEntity type item that will be stored in the database.
+  - The id is automatically generated when inserting the file into the database.
+- An endpoint to retrieve files by id, which receives the id of the record to be retrieved as a parameter in the url.
+- An endpoint to retrieve all files that implements pagination, additionally other functionalities were added such as filters and data sorting, as explained in more detail in the tests section.
+- A test clase for executing tests in the application by requesting the endpoints with example data.
+- The complete logic for wrapping both database an application in docker containers.

+> A basic script was also provided to facilitate the execution of the application.

+## Technical considerations
+For the solution, some additional aspects were worked on, which are presented below:
+- Exception handling: validations were added to prevent exceptions from occurring during the execution of the application.
+A class was also added to handle exceptions in a customized way.
+Logs were added to the application to have more detail when there are errors.
+- Programming standards: several standards are met within the application, from basic ones such as nomenclature, to some structural patterns, such as the use of packages and specific classes for each functionality.
+Design patterns are also handled, such as the use of DTOs (Data Transfer Object) for receiving requests.
+Data mapping classes are handled to move from one type of object to another.
+Customized specifications are handled for the application of dynamic filters in the data query.
+- Security issues: The handling of environment variables for the definition of sensitive data such as users and passwords is considered.
+This applies both in the application configuration (.yml properties files) and in dockerization in the compose.yml file, in order to avoid the exposure of sensitive data.

 # Running the application
 ### Creating the necessary files
 To run the application, you must provide a .env file, to define the required parameters such as: